typicode/katon/README.md

 If you're using nvm and having problems, see discussion in [issue #3](https://github.com/typicode/katon/issues/3).
 Upcoming versions of Katon should make working with nvm easier.

-# Issues and feedback
+# Contribute

-Katon is a recent project, even though it was successfully tested on my MacBook Air, you may find bugs, have issues or questions.
+Katon is a recent project, you may find bugs, have issues or questions.
 Do not hesitate to fill an [issue](https://github.com/typicode/katon/issues) or contact me [@typicode](https://github.com/typicode).
-It really helps.

 # Uninstall